DestinyVolt/D-D/Squiddle/Squiddle.md

 Bag of Ball Bearings \
 A Gallon of Glue \
 Bag of Keys \
-Ivory Statuette with space for Gem to be inlaid
+Ivory Statuette with space for Gem to be inlaid \
+Dragonscale Coated in Platinum (500gp)

 #### To Do:
-(0 Days) Pick up Gilded Playing Card (150gp due) \
-(2 Days) Til the Gala \
+(2 Days) Til the Gala
-Adamantine Weaponry

 #### Future Levels:
 **Wizard 10:** \